Like it? Add to favourites to compare and share

-Villa Kekik is an attractive five-bedroom villa set high on the hillside above Kalkan, a beautiful town on the Turkish Mediterranean coast.
+Villa Kekik is an attractive six-bedroom villa set high on the hillside above Kalkan, a beautiful town on the Turkish Mediterranean coast.
 Situated in a tranquil spot, the villa is secluded and private and offers magnificent views across the bay.
 Ideally placed, it’s only a 20-minute walk from the centre, where you’ll find rooftop and waterfront restaurants, scenic sandy beaches and cultural sites.

 With full air conditioning, monochrome décor and cool marble floors throughout, this fabulous family-friendly villa is spacious, stylish and superbly modern in style.
 There are floor-to-ceiling windows and doors facing the sea, allowing you to make the most of the superb vistas.
 The rooms are all light and airy and have cream-coloured furnishings.